Skip to main content

 General notes section — space for documenting anything that does not fit neatly into the room-by-room format, such as overall cleanliness, pest issues, odors, or exterior conditions.

 Photographic documentation reference — a section to note that photographs were taken, the number of photos, and where they are stored.
-Dated photos paired with the checklist create a comprehensive evidence package.
+Dated photos paired with the checklist create a complete evidence package.

 Signatures and dates — both the landlord (or agent) and tenant must sign and date the checklist at both the move-in and move-out inspections.
 The tenant's signature at move-out is particularly important, as it confirms they had the opportunity to review the documented conditions.